paulkarpenko/us-code-ui/uscode/title-20-education/chapter-031-general-provisions-concerning-education.md

 ### Statutory Notes

 #### References in Text
 The Elementary and Secondary Education Act of 1965, referred to in subsec. (a), is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
-27, as amended.
-Part C of title V of the Act is classified generally to part C (§ 7231 et seq.) of subchapter V of chapter 70 of this title.
+27. Part D of title IV of the Act is classified generally to part D (§ 7231 et seq.) of subchapter IV of chapter 70 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301) and Tables.

 #### Codification
 A prior section 1232d was renumbered by Pub.
 L. 95–561, § 1231(a)(1), and was transferred to [section 1226a–1 of this title](./chapter-031-general-provisions-concerning-education.md#section-1226a-1).